Have you ever had a Whole of Life policy with Hendersons?

 - I did not ask Hendersons to set-up my whole of life policy.

-- I was not advised by Hendersons that my Life Cover premiums could fluctuate.
+- I was not told by Hendersons that my Life Cover premiums could fluctuate.

 - Hendersons made me feel pressured into taking out the whole of life policy.